 - Recent (within 6 months) physical health check.

 To gain a CNA certification in the state of Montana you must pass a state-approved course.
-These courses may vary slightly in required hours but must have a minimum of 75 hours that’s split between classroom hours (minimum of 50) and hands-on CNA training (minimum of 25 hours).
-This combination of in-person and classroom training is designed to make graduates ready to work in nursing homes, long-term care facilities and other medical facilities that employ nurse aides.
-Training usually only takes 2-3 weeks.
+These courses may vary slightly in required hours but must have a minimum of 75 hours that’s split between classroom hours (minimum of 50) and hands-on CNA classes (minimum of 25 hours).
+This combination of in-person and classroom learning is designed to make graduates ready to work in nursing homes, long-term care facilities and other medical facilities that employ nurse aides.
+Classes usually only takes 2-3 weeks.

 Certification costs vary depending on your location and program.
 Typically, CNA classes in Montana are lower than in other states, averaging around $640.
-Certain employers, especially nursing homes, may offer free CNA training in exchange for agreeing to work at their facility upon completing your certification.
+Certain employers, especially nursing homes, may offer their CNA classes in exchange for agreeing to work at their facility upon completing your certification.
 The examination itself costs around $97 for the basic, though this may rise if you need an oral rather than written exam and if other factors apply.
-If you are employed within 12 months of certification, your employer must pay for the training.
-For a list of locations offering free CNA training in Montana, follow this link.
+If you are employed within 12 months of certification, your employer must pay for the classes.
+For a list of locations offering low-cost CNA classes in Montana, follow this link.

-Free CNA Classes & Nurse Aide Training Courses in Montana
+CNA Classes & Nurse Aide Courses in Montana

-If becoming a CNA in Montana is starting to sound like a good opportunity, we encourage you to check out the following training centers to see if they’re a good fit for your current situation and schedule.
-Some of these locations may offer free CNA classes, while others may be tuition-based.
+If becoming a CNA in Montana is starting to sound like a good opportunity, we encourage you to check out the following programs to see if they’re a good fit for your current situation and schedule.
+Some of these locations may offer CNA classes as a part of becoming employed, while others may be tuition-based.
 Please contact them directly if you have questions on their curriculum or costs.

 |Training Program||City||Zip Code||Phone|